 - Scatter chunks or crumbles of feta (or goat or blue) cheese on top.

-- Distribute a few (or many) thin slices of prosciutto (can be lightly fried in a dry pan for a crispy texture).
+- Distribute thin ribbons of prosciutto (can be lightly fried in a dry pan for a crispy texture) on top.

 - Grab your fork.

 If the beet greens are fresh and tender, they can be added as well.
-If that’s too much beet-flavor, spinach and/or arugula will provide a good balance.
+If that flavor is too strong for you, spinach and/or arugula will compliment the beets well.

-I am hoping I have piqued your curiosity and/or given you a little different perspective on this particular root vegetable.
+Hopefully, I have piqued your curiosity and given you a new perspective on this particular root vegetable.
 It’s easy to get stuck in a mindset of “I tried it once and it was awful!”
-Considering that maybe different ways of preparation and different combinations of flavors can wholly change your opinion.
+Considering there may be different ways of preparation and different combinations of flavors can wholly change your opinion.

 Who knows … I may try to change your impressions of Brussels sprouts in the near future.